+Due within 1 year 20.9 40.4

-Due within 1-5 years Due later than 5 years 2.1 - - Due later than 5 years 23.0 40.4
+Due within 1-5 years 2.1 -

+Due later than 5 years - -

+23.0 40.4

 Minimum Exploration Commitments

 The Group is required to meet minimum expenditure requirements of various government regulatory bodies and joint arrangements.
 These obligations may be subject to renegotiation, may be farmed out or may be relinquished and have not been provided for in the financial statements.